 Watching a movie and playing in the pool are both great ways to cool down during the summer in Phoenix.
 Get the best of both worlds with dive-in movies at resorts throughout Greater Phoenix including the Hyatt Regency Scottsdale Resort and Spa at Gainey Ranch, Pointe Hilton Squaw Peak Resort, Pointe Hilton Tapatio Cliffs, Arizona Biltmore and the Fairmont Scottsdale Princess.
 Contact the resorts for times and details.

 While we love Phoenix’s urban atmosphere, we also love to get away from the city lights and explore the open desert.
-Phoenix Mountains Preserve, South Mountain Park and Preserve, McDowell Mountain Regional Park and Cave Creek Regional Park are great spots to look down at the twinkling city or gaze skyward at the stars in our grand desert sky.
-For a closer look at the skies, head to the Gilbert Rotary Centennial Observatory at the Riparian Preserve at Water Ranch on Friday and Saturday nights from September through June for a peek through their 16-inch diameter telescope.
+Phoenix Mountains Preserve, South Mountain Park and Preserve, Lost Dutchman State Park, McDowell Mountain Regional Park and Cave Creek Regional Park are great spots to look down at the twinkling city or gaze skyward at the stars in our grand desert sky.
+For a closer look at the skies, head to the Gilbert Rotary Centennial Observatory at the Riparian Preserve at Water Ranch on Friday and Saturday nights for a peek through their 16-inch diameter telescope.

 Night Splash at Mesa Golfland Sunsplash

-Skip the sunscreen and hit the slides after dark at Night Splash, Fridays and Saturdays from 7-11 p.m.
+Skip the sunscreen and hit the slides after dark at Night Splash from 7-11 p.m. on select days of the week.

 155 W Hampton Ave, Mesa 85210